EXERCISE AT HOME OR

 By Donovan Baldwin

-You know, the "one size fits all" mentality that we find in so many things doesn't always work, and choosing whether to exercise at home or at a gym is no exception.
-Some people will find the gym to be an attractive choice for them, while others will prefer working out in their own home.
-Still, whether you work out at home or at a gym, making that decision about where you will go to exercise can be a very important step in reaching your goals of fitness.
-A lot of factors will go into this decision, and each one should be evaluated well before you start exercising.
-Once you have made a decision on where you will go to exercise, you can then move on to deciding how you plan to work out.
+Whether you prefer to work out at home or at a gym, that decision about where you will go to exercise can be a very important step in reaching your personal fitness goals.
+Many factors will go into this decision, and each one should be evaluated carefully before you start exercising at one place in preference to the other.
+Once you have made a decision on WHERE you will go to exercise, you can move on to deciding HOW you plan to work out.

-Whatever you decide, make sure that you are choosing what is going to work best for YOU, not somebody else.
-Don't go to a gym just because it's what everybody else in the office is doing if you really feel more comfortable working out in the privacy of your home.
-After all, even if a gym has a ton of flashy equipment, saunas, and personal trainers, and you only have a set of dumbbells in your bedroom (like I do), if you avoid the gym but will use the dumbbells, then your best choice is to workout at home.
+When you are deciding to work out at home or at a gym, take the time and make the effort to make sure that you are choosing what is going to work best for YOU, not somebody else.
+Don't work out at the gym just because it's what everybody else in the office is doing if you really feel more comfortable working out in the privacy of your home.
+After all, even if a gym has a ton of flashy equipment, saunas, and personal trainers, and you only have a set of dumbbells in your bedroom (like I do), if you avoid the gym but will use the dumbbells, then your best choice is to work out at home.

-As you can understand, exercising at home has many advantages going for it.
-What it does, or doesn't do, to the wallet is one of the best advantages, and one of the first that most people think of.
-With gas prices being what they are today, it is quite obvious that you'll save money on fuel as well as wear and tear on your vehicle, and your psyche, by choosing to exercise at home.
+Obviously, exercising at home has many advantages on its side.
+Cost is one of the best advantages, and, one of the first that most people think of.
+With gas prices what they are today, it's pretty obvious you'll save money on fuel, as well as wear and tear on your vehicle, and your psyche, by choosing to exercise at home.

-Despite all the deals they offer to get us in the door, memberships to a gym can often be quite expensive in the long run, and the fees may include other things that you don't need such as child care, saunas, or swimming pools.
-You also won't need to be concerned about the latest trends of exercise gear as you most likely will be exercising by yourself at home, and, as I have hinted, you can get a lot done at home with a couple of cheap dumbbells from Walmart.
+Despite all the deals the big gyms offer to get us in the door, a membership a gym can often be quite expensive in the long run, and the fees may include things that you don't need such as child care, saunas, or swimming pools.
+You also won't need to be concerned about the latest trends of exercise gear as you most likely will be exercising by yourself at home, and, as I have hinted, you can get a lot done at home with a couple of cheap dumbbells, or an all in one exercise machine from Walmart.

 If you really feel you need something a bit more complicated in home exercise equipment, you might want to consider an all in one exercise machine such as the Bowflex and Total Gym.

 Unless you are training for sports competition or have some major fitness goal, the only other piece of exercise equipment you "might" need could be an exercise bench.
 I love bench presses, and they are difficult to do without a bench.
-A bench can also be used for other alternate exercise moves.
-For example, I have arthritis and a bad knee and cannot do full squats.
+A bench can also be used for other alternate exercise movements.
+For example, the squat is a great leg exercise, but, I have arthritis and a bad knee and cannot do full squats.
 I compensate for this in other ways, but when I am doing my dumbbell workout (three mornings a week) I simply sit down on the bench and then stand back up while holding the weights rather than doing a full squat.

 Anyway, along with the financial gains of exercising at home, those who don't like to work out in public (99.9% of us if truth be told) will feel more comfortable.
 If you are worried about how you look in gym clothes, or if you feel that all those buff young dudes and dudettes are making you feel inadequate in the exercise department itself, it is very comforting to know that the only person who has to be with you when you exercise at home is you!